 Linda Laweryson served one year in the U.S. Marine Corps as a PFC in Telecommunications Repair.
 Mrs. Laweryson has served on the MVH Board of Trustees since 2002.
 She also serves as the Secretary of the Maine Veterans Coordinating Committee, a board member of the Hospice for Veterans Affairs, and an original member of the Maine’s Commission on Women’s Veterans.

 Kelley D. Wynne served 35 years in the Army National Guard, retiring at the rank of Master Sergeant.
 Mr. Wynne has served on the MVH Board of Trustees since 2000.
 He also serves as President of the Augusta Area Military Association and is on the boards of the Maine Veterans Cemetery and MVCC.
 He is affiliated with the American Legion, Disabled American Veterans, Veterans of Foreign Wars, and serves as Vice President for Association of the U.S. Army.
-Mr. Wynne also serves as Aide-de-Camp for the Governor.
+Mr. Wynne is the AMVETS representative, and serves as Aide-de-Camp for the Governor.

 Richard K. Parent served 32 years combined in the Army and Maine Army National Guard, retiring at the rank of lieutenant colonel in 1994.
 He was a fixed wing pilot and served one tour in Vietnam.
 Parent’s awards and decorations include the Master Aviation Badge, Bronze Star Medal and multiple Air Medals.
-He began serving on the MVH Board of Trustees in 2010.
+He began serving on the MVH Board of Trustees in 2010, and is the Disabled American Veterans representative.

 James A. Franklin served a total of over 24 years in the military, starting in the U. S. Air Force and retiring from the U.S. Navy as a Lieutenant.
 As an enlisted Sailor, he had attained the rank of Master Chief Petty Officer as an aviation electronics technician.
 He also served as a Department of Defense Civil Servant and Defense contractor in the Navy from 1984 until his retirement in 2006.
-He is affiliated with the VFW, American Legion, and Kiwanis Club.
+He is a member of the American Legion, and Kiwanis Club, and is the Vietnam Veterans of America representative.

 Paul Neal served 26 years in the U.S. Air Force in the atmospheric research field, retiring as a Master Sergeant.
 He has served as the MVH – Scarborough Liaison since 2007.
 He is affiliated with the American Legion, serving as past Post, County, and District Commanders, as well as the Disabled American Veterans and Air Force Sergeants Association.